Worst city political leader of the year: Ross Mirkarimi

 Political Dialoguers of the Year: H. Brown and Ahimsa Sumchai

 Both Brown and Sumchai---who, of course, are progressives---gave me the brush when I tried to engage them on, respectively, the garage in Golden Gate Park and homelessness.

 Warrior of the year: Steve Jones

-Steve Jones, a reporter for the Bay Guardian, is a dedicated bike guy who sees cars as "death machines."
+Steve Jones, a reporter for the Bay Guardian, is a dedicated bike guy who sees cars as "death monsters."
 Jones is also an eager culture warrior who lectured readers last year on "true city living," including this goofball chest-thumping:

 But if you want to shut down our party or expect us to dance around your delicate sensibilities, we're gonna have to fight.
 And guess what?
 We'll win.
 There are more of us in this crazy town than there are of you...and we aren't afraid.
 We dodge SUVs on bicycles, brush past ranting lunatics, stand tall against cops in riot gear, pierce painful parts, bring strange people home to do unspeakable things, cavort with revolutionaries, and take way too many drugs.
 So there's no way we're caving in to the NIMBYs, the conservatives, or the complainers who want to banish our beloved chaos.